glassroom/git-gpg/README.md

 #### An Encrypted Remote FileSystem

-Another approach is to store the remote git repo on an encrypted filesystem, and then mount it when committing or fetching code.
-This forces an intruder must to properly time their attack to happen when the code is decrypted.
-This raises the difficulty level, but still leaves a large attack vector.
+Another approach is to store the remote git repo on an encrypted filesystem, and then mount it when pushing or pulling code.
+An intruder must time their attack to happen when the code is decrypted in memory.
+This raises the difficulty level, but still leaves a significant weak surface.
 If you are *truly* paranoid about your code, then it's dangerous to *ever* decrypt it anywhere except for on your own computer.

 #### Encrypted Patches

-A previous version of git-gpg attempted to use network bandwidth more efficiently by transmitting and storing encrypted patches rather treating the entire repository as a single blob.
-One disadvantage to this approach was that consumers had different commit hashes because git patches don't presenve the hash.
+A previous version of this utility attempted transmit and store encrypted patches rather treating the entire repository as a single blob.
+The was more bandwidth efficient than the current version, but it had two main disadvantages:

++ Patches don't preserve the commit hash, so different consumers of the repo saw different hashes.
-But the main showstopper was that it is possible to have a valid git repository that cannot be re-created by exporting and re-applying all of its constituent patches in order.
++ It is possible to have a valid git repository that cannot be re-created by exporting and re-applying all of its constituent patches in order.

+The second disadvantage was obviously a show-stopper.